nes-lab/shepherd/docs/index.rst

 To learn how *shepherd* enables research into the most challenging problems of coordinating battery-less sensor nodes, take a look at our `paper <https://wwwpub.zih.tu-dresden.de/~mzimmerl/pubs/geissdoerfer19shepherd.pdf>`_.
 To get a basic understanding of what shepherd does, read the :doc:`user/basics`.
 If you have the hardware on your desk and want to get started, read :doc:`user/getting_started`.
-To record/emulate data on a group of shepherd nodes, use the :ref:`shepherd-herd-cli` command line utility.
+To record/emulate data on a group of shepherd nodes, use the :ref:`herd-cli` command line utility.
+To access the testbed-instance go to :doc:`external/testbed`.
+The DevLog-Documentation is in: https://orgua.github.io/shepherd_v2_planning/

 .. toctree::
    :maxdepth: 2